coffeacloudberry/galleria/README.md

 <details>
   <summary>Unit testing</summary>

-Run `make js-test` and `make py-test`
+Run `make js-test` and `make py-test` after `poetry shell` to enter the Python virtual environment.

-> [!NOTE]
-> For running specific tests on PyCharm Professional, the Node.js plugin has to be installed.

 </details>
 <details>
   <summary>End-to-end testing</summary>

 The test uses [Robot Framework](https://github.com/robotframework/robotframework/blob/master/INSTALL.rst) with the [SeleniumLibrary](https://github.com/robotframework/SeleniumLibrary#installation).
 Run `npm start` in one shell and `make e2e-test` on another one inside the Python virtual environment (because Robot Framework is installed via Poetry).
 The tests do not use fake fixtures but the actual website content.
-The most recent photo should have a story or some tests may fail.
+The most recent photo should have a story, otherwise some tests may fail.
 An HTML report should have been generated.

 </details>